pga2rn/simple-sqlite3-orm/README.md

 ## Natively supported Python types

-Besides the Python types that sqlite3 directly supported,`simple-sqlite3-orm` also adds direct support to the following python types:
+Besides the sqlite3 natively supported python types,`simple-sqlite3-orm` also adds direct support to the following python types:

 - Enums types: `IntEnum` and `StrEnum`.
 - Literal types: str Literal and int Literal.
 - Supported types that wrapped within Optional(like `Optional[str]`).

-`simple-sqlite3-orm` also provides the following types for datetime support:
+`simple-sqlite3-orm` also datetime support with the following types:

 - `DatetimeUnixTimestamp`: will be serialized and stored as REAL in database.
 - `DatetimeUnixTimestampInt`: will be serialized and stored as INTEGER in database.